 What Do You Call a Buddhist Priest?

-Buddhist priests are known by various titles, such as bhikkhu, monk, and lama.
+Various titles, such as bhikkhu, monk, and lama know Buddhist priests.
 However, there can be confusion surrounding the distinction between these terms and their relation to Buddhist practice.

 The manner in which Buddhism addresses its priests or monks can vary depending on the specific school of thought within Buddhism.